 Provide Information Regarding Termination

 Because an employee contract is enforceable, it is critical to ensure it is written in exactly the way you intend.
 To prevent lawsuits and other difficulties, have an experienced employment law attorney assist you in creating and drafting the right contract for you, your company and your prospective employees.
-The employment law attorneys at Snee, Lutche, Helmlinger & Spielberger want to help you avoid legal misfortune by drafting legally sound and viable employee contracts—contact us today to learn more about how we can help.
+The employment law attorneys at Snee, Lutche, Helmlinger & Spielberger want to help you avoid legal misfortune by drafting legally sound and viable employee contracts—contact our office today to learn how SLHS can help.